manabie-com/manabie-com.github.io/content/posts/github-actions-composite-workflows/index.md

 #### 2.2.
 Creating a new composite action

-A composite action must have its own folder, preferrably inside `.github` directory.
+A composite action must have its own folder, preferably inside `.github` directory.
 We will create a new action called `setup-kubectl` in the following path.

 ```bash